After a competitive review process, the following organizations were awarded grants during the 2022 Request for Applications cycle.

 The Ahtna Intertribal Resource Commission Subsistence Harvest Tools Regrant will equip Tribal citizens with equipment and supplies needed to harvest meat, fish, or pelts for subsistence activities or to distribute within their community.
 Recipients are encouraged to share their knowledge and harvesting techniques with others to promote the continuation of traditional harvest practices.

-A South Dakota Community Development Financial Institution (CDFI) located on the Cheyenne River Sioux Reservation.
+Akiptan is a South Dakota Community Development Financial Institution (CDFI) located on the Cheyenne River Sioux Reservation.
 With NAAF funding Akiptan will continue to serve Tribal borrowers all over Indian country, to meet the agriculture needs of producers.
 Upon receiving a loan, those granted will be provided one on one technical assistance, business planning, and risk management tools.
 NAAF funds will also help beginning farmers and ranchers receive equity grants along with their loan proceeds to assist with the purchase of specific assets.

 3. American Indian Graduate Center, Inc.